secondlevel/Cifar10-Classification/README.md

 The best model weight during training will be stored at **checkpoint directory**, and the training history will in the **history_csv directory**.

-The training accuracy history are as following, which including training Accuracy, Validation Accuracy.
+The training accuracy is as following.
 <p float="center">
   <img src="https://user-images.githubusercontent.com/44439517/170835536-1f03a6e0-f8d5-438f-802d-3096e28053a0.png" title="confusion matrix" width="80%" height="80%"/>
 </p>

-The training Loss history are as following.
+The training Loss history is as following.
 <p float="center">
   <img src="https://user-images.githubusercontent.com/44439517/170834762-f5edb3b8-0365-4e03-85b7-9cf607da2cab.png" title="confusion matrix" width="80%" height="80%"/>
 </p>